-B.8.4 At the end of second quarter, the scorer shall draw a thick line between the used and unused spaces in the players' and coach's foul columns.

-At the end of the game, the scorer shall obliterate the remaining spaces with a thick horizontal line.

-B.9 Team fouls

-- B.9.1 For each quarter (Q1, Q2, Q3 and Q4), 4 spaces are provided on the scoresheet (immediately below the team's name and above the players' names) to enter the team fouls. - B.9.2 Whenever a player commits a personal, technical, unsportsmanlike or disqualifying foul, the scorer shall enter the foul on the team of that player by marking a large 'X' in the designated spaces in turn. - B.9.3 At the end of each quarter, the scorer shall obliterate the remaining spaces with 2 horizontal parallel lines.
+- B.8.4 At the end of second quarter, the scorer shall draw a thick line between the used and unused spaces in the players' and coach's foul columns.
+At the end of the game, the scorer shall obliterate the remaining spaces with a thick - At the end of the game, the scorer shall obliterate the remaining spaces with a thick horizontal line. - B.9 Team fouls - B.9.1 For each quarter (Q1, Q2, Q3 and Q4), 4 spaces are provided on the scoresheet (immediately below the team's name and above the players' names) to enter the team fouls. - B.9.2 Whenever a player commits a personal, technical, unsportsmanlike or disqualifying foul, the scorer shall enter the foul on the team of that player by marking a large 'X' in the designated spaces in turn. - B.9.3 At the end of each quarter, the scorer shall obliterate the remaining spaces with 2 horizontal parallel lines.